Arti-Dev/FillInTheWall/README.md

 If you try to load the plugin in this state, the plugin will load, but it will say that it failed to connect to a SQL database and that personal bests will not persist and leaderboards will not work.

 To fix this, in the config file that's generated at plugins/FillInTheWall/config.yml, configure the database settings.
 You'll need to manually create a database in the MySQL server you're connecting to, as the plugin will not do this for you. *May change in the future!*

+You will also likely see a bunch of errors regarding "unknown world".
+This is because you need to configure `config.yml` below.

 # Config